 What are the benefits of WMS?

-A WMS helps businesses to get visibility into their inventory, optimize their storage space, improve accuracy, and increase productivity.
+A WMS helps businesses to get visibility into their inventory, optimise their storage space, improve accuracy, and increase productivity.

 What is the cost of a WMS?